ntsaousis/cf-dormapp/README.md

    ```
    Backend runs on http://localhost:8080

- 4.Populate rooms by executing `rooms.sql` manually in MySQL or enable auto-insertion.
+ 4. Populate rooms by executing `rooms.sql` manually in MySQL or enable auto-insertion.

 ### Frontend (Angular)
 1. Navigate to the frontend directory: